 The term “sport-specific strength and conditioning training” has taken on a completely different connotation, largely in part because of fitness and strength and conditioning industry being highjacked by marketers and globo gym.
 They have got us believing that you have to replicate or duplicate or imitate a specific skill that is done in the sporting field or an aspect of one’s sports in the weights room and strength and conditioning session.

-Balance in a bosu ball or a swiss ball while doing a squat with a kettlebell in one hand and a ruby ball attached to a resistance band does not constitute sports specific.
+Balancing a bosu ball or a swiss ball while doing a squat with a kettlebell in one hand and a ruby ball attached to a resistance band does not constitute sports specific.
 That simply translates to sheer stupidity.

 Therefore the term “sport-specific” in our opinion means “specific to one’s sport or activity,” which means the individual should be engaging in perfect practice to improve their skill.
 That can only be done in ones given sports.